 This interview style has many benefits.
-First, it may provide you with a distinct advantage as it allows you to express yourself better.
+First, it may give you a distinct advantage as it allows you to express yourself better.
 Added to this, thanks to its multi-station nature, the MMI allows you to show your talents in various tasks.
-Furthermore, if you have a weak station, the assessment allows you to compensate your low score in other stations as each is marked independently.
+Furthermore, if you have a weak station, the assessment allows you to compensate for your low score in other stations as each is marked independently.

 However, this is what makes it more difficult to prepare for MMIs, but here are a few ways to get a head start:

-- Practice with someone: Ask someone to act as an interviewer.
-Go through some role-play and task-based questions, which can be found online.
+Ask someone to act as an interviewer.
+Go through some role-playing and task-based questions, which can be found online.

 On the day of the interview, be confident.
 If you have reached the interview stage, the probability of getting an offer has vastly increased.
 Remember, the key is to communicate clearly.
-This is not limited to verbal communication, but extends to your body language and listening skills as well, so make sure you are dressed professionally and are attentive and engaging.
+This is not limited to verbal communication but extends to your body language and listening skills as well, so make sure you are dressed professionally and are attentive and engaging.
 If you are confused about what to do for a particular question, ask for clarification – don’t waste time trying to decipher what the interviewer wants.
-Some of the questions do not have a right answer; the interviewer is evaluating your thought process, so make sure you articulate your answer in a concise manner.
+Some of the questions do not have a right answer; the interviewer is evaluating your thought process, so make sure you concisely articulate your answer.